-What Does Rose's Medallion Mean In 'The Last Jedi'?
-It's Clearly Important
+Rose's Medallion In 'The Last Jedi' Is More Important Than You Realize

 One of the most exciting and important new characters that Star Wars: The Last Jedi is adding to the franchise is Rose Tico, a maintenance worker on board the Resistance's ship who finds herself taking on a much larger role in the battle against the First Order after an unexpected encounter with Finn.
 One thing you may notice about Rose early on is the crescent-shaped medallion she wears around her neck and clearly treasures.
 That necklace becomes a pretty big deal later in the movie, but what does Rose's medallion in The Last Jedi really mean?
 It has a heartbreaking backstory, as well as a practical use.
 Spoiler alert: If you haven't seen The Last Jedi yet and don't want Rose and Finn's story ruined for you, don't read on.